froland/semisecu/presentation/tableofcontents.md

 Why authentication?
-Authentication is needed when you want to transmit confidential information, you want to be sure that your correspondant isn't impersonated by somebody else.
+Authentication is needed when you want to transmit confidential information, you want to be sure that your correspondent isn't impersonated by somebody else.

 ## Types